 - About 10 per cent of children who receive the MMR vaccine experience local swelling, redness or pain at the injection site.
 These symptoms usually resolve with one or two days.

-- Between 5 and 15 per cent get a high fever and tiredness or lack of energy (malaise) between 5 and 12 days after they get the first dose of the vaccine.
+- Between 5 and 15 per cent develop a high fever and tiredness or lack of energy (malaise) between 5 and 12 days after their first dose of the vaccine.

 - About 5 per cent get a rash which cannot spread to anyone else.

 - Side effects are more common after the first dose, recommended at 12 months.